 We’ve been dreaming of visiting the castles of Loire Valley since we started planning our honeymoon – 4 years ago.
-Though we spent our honeymoon on the island of Corfu in the end, Loire Valley was always in the back of our minds since then.
+Though we spent our honeymoon on the island of Corfu in the end, Loire Valley was in the back of our minds since then.
 It took a while, but finally we got there this May as part of our 10 days trip to France.
 The main goal of this trip was actually to visit the Loire Valley.
 And Paris, by the way, if we travel to France anyway. 🙂

 Want castles?
 Here’s 50 of them!
 Your welcome.

 Is it your perfect list?
 I don’t know.
 Have we missed anything very spectacular?
 I don’t know.
-If I would, we would have visited it. 😛 But this 6 days as a whole with all the different castles were a unique and wonderful experience for us.
+If I would, we would have visited it. 😛 But this 6 days as a whole with all the different castles was a unique and wonderful experience for us.
 It was a dream fulfilled perfectly.
 Apart from some heavy rainstorms.

 Château du Clos Lucé: Da Vinci’s home for the forever curious

 First of all, castles don’t look like as you might imagine them.
 But it’s not their fault, believe me.
 Can we blame Disney?
 Maybe.
 Because we tend to imagine castles like the ones from the Disney movies.
 Real castles are not like that (only very few of them, to be precise).
 They are much more diverse!